Skip to main content

 f.cloudbase.vip

-Click the deploy button below to deploy the web page, Mini Program, and backend services with one click.
-You need to fill in the Mini Program AppId and the Base64-format private key for Mini Program deployment (you can use the Mini Program Deployment Key Conversion Tool to convert it to Base64).
+Click the deploy button below to one-click deploy the webpage, Mini Program, and backend services.
+You need to fill in the Mini Program AppId and the Base64-format Mini Program deployment private key (you can use the Mini Program Deployment Key Conversion Tool to convert to Base64).

 How to Develop a Cloud Development Application

-So how do we build such a cloud development application that supports one-click deployment?
+So how we can build such a cloud development application that supports one-click deployment?

-The overall process is divided into 3 steps, primarily consisting of development, configuration, and deployment verification phases.
-This document will focus mainly on the configuration and deployment verification phases.
+The overall process is divided into 3 steps, primarily consisting of development, configuration, and deployment verification.
+This document will primarily cover the configuration and deployment verification phases.

 Development

-The development phase will not be covered in detail, as the specific implementation can be understood by obtaining the source code.
-The following section will provide an overview of the overall code structure.
+The development phase will not be covered in detail.
+You can get the source code to understand the specific implementation.
+The following section describes the overall code structure.

 Project Source Code